BedrockStreaming/bemlinter/packages/bemlinter/README.md

 }
 ```

-The configuration file is a json file:

 ### sources

-To define the paths of your source files
+To define the paths of your source files.

 ```json
 {